golems/amino/doc/md/tutorial/tf.md

 -------------------------

-Since we can construct the dual quaternion for a Euclidean transformation for an ordinary quaternion and translation vector, we take this quaternion and vector as the *implicit* representation of a dual quaternion.
+Since we can construct the dual quaternion for a Euclidean transformation from an ordinary quaternion and translation vector, we take this quaternion and vector as the *implicit* representation of a dual quaternion.
 Such a quaternion-vector representation is more compact, requiring only 7 elements, compared to the eight elements of the explicit dual quaternion.
-Moreover, common operations such as chain transformations, is more efficient using the implicit representation.
+Moreover, common operations such as chaining transformations, are more efficient using the implicit representation.
 We retain the view of this quaternion-vector as a dual quaternion for analysis, e.g., when considering derivatives and velocities, where chaining as multiplication and defined logarithm and